rohithalla/Image_to_sketch/README.md

 # Image_to_sketch
-COnverting an image into sketch using python
+Converting an image into sketch using python